Thriving Places

 What we mean by place

-‘Place’ can mean many things, and definitions vary depending on where you are or who you ask.
-But examples include a local community, a natural landscape or an entire city.
+‘Place’ refers to a meaningful location, and definitions vary depending on where you are and who you ask.
+It could mean a local community, a natural landscape or an entire city.

 Our funding for heritage projects